kehantan/labbook/docs/buffers_solutions/running_buffer.rst

 #.
 Add 500 to 700 mL of distilled water into the empty bottle.
 #.
 Stir.
 #.
 Top up the solution to a final volume of 1 L.
+#.
+Store at 4 C.